sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/solana-alpha/monitor-anchor-programs.md

 You can find the generated processors under `src/types`

-Then import the processor from types, with proper contract address binded.
+Then import the processor from types, with proper contract address bound.
 As what we have for evm, you can register instruction handlers into the processor, with auto-complete support in modern IDEs.

 ```typescript
 StepStakingProcessor.bind({ address: 'StKLLTf7CQ9n5BgXPSDXENovLTCuNc7N2ehvTb6JZ5x' })